Krydderbarn/Ordstjernen-solver/README.md

 ```

 ## Function
-The script fetches todays puzzle from Ordstjernen, compares todays characters to https://ord.uib.no which is the dictionary used by the puzzle.
+The script fetches todays puzzle from Ordstjernen, compares todays characters to [UiB Ordbok](https://ord.uib.no) which is the dictionary used by the puzzle.
-A CSV file is extraced from the site https://ord.uib.no/bm/fil/boys.csv which is then compared to the letters to find every valid word.
-The words are then sent to the Ordstjernen puzzle as GET requests